lasso-js/lasso/README.md

 require.include(request) // require.include is not a Node.js method
 ```

 A unique feature of the RaptorJS Optimizer is that in addition to generating optimized JS and CSS bundles, it also generates the HTML markup to include those bundles.
-By giving the RaptorJS Optimizer control over the `<script>` and `<link>` tags, this tool can change how resources are bundled or add/remove fingerprints to bundles without requiring any change to application code.
+By giving the RaptorJS Optimizer control over the `<script>` and `<link>` tags, this tool can change how resources are bundled or add/remove fingerprints to bundles, etc., without requiring any change to application code.

 # Tutorials